tobymurray/mr_splashy_pants/README.md

 Follow https://github.com/reddit-archive/reddit/wiki/OAuth2 for set up instructions.
 You can use https://tobymurray.github.io/reddit-auth-generator/ to help generate an auth string.

 # Use
 Set up a script with access to a Reddit account, collect the access token, the client ID, and the client secret.
-Once you have that, get a refresh token.
+Once you have that, get a refresh token and an access token.
 Once you have that you can do:

 ```
-// pants is mutable so the refresh token can be updated
+// pants is mutable so the access token can be updated
 let mut pants = Pants::new(
     USER_AGENT,
     "<access-token>",